ZhouHaoNB/jupyterNotebookDemo/README.md

 prebuild/jupyter-caf-kernel/README.md

-#due to the JDK installation package is too big ,so it is impossible to upload the JDK installation package,please download JDK installation package before build the docker image .
+#due to the JDK installation package is too big ,so it is impossible to upload the JDK installation package,please download JDK installation package before building the docker image .

 An Online jupyterNotebook  which contain C,python, and fortran in Docker